Skip to content

 Workspaces & Projects

 Every demo in CutReady lives inside a project, which is part of a workspace.
-A workspace is a git repository directory that can contain one or more projects.
-Each project holds sketches, storyboards, notes, screenshots, and visuals; the workspace’s .git/ directory holds version history.
+A workspace is a portable folder that can contain one or more projects.
+Each project holds sketches, storyboards, notes, screenshots, and visuals; Draftline stores version history in the workspace’s .git/ directory.

 Project file tree Project file tree